tjensengit/appm-4600-numerics/syllabus.md

 ### Programming
 Homeworks will involve by mathematical analysis and programming.

 Students are expected to already know how to program.
 We encourage using Python; Julia is another good choice though we will not be using it explicitly.
-For homework assignments, usually the deliverable is the outcome of some code, so therefore the student may choose any reasonable programming language.
+For homework assignments, usually the deliverable is the outcome of some code, so therefore the student may choose **any** reasonable programming language.
 However, we will be doing demonstrations in Python (and the instructor/TA are best at debugging Python and Matlab).
 Most of our demonstrations will be using [github](http://github.com) in conjunction with [python via colab](https://colab.research.google.com/).
-Homework solutionsn are usually posted in Python, though we may have legacy Matlab versions to share upon request.
+Homework solutions are usually posted in Python, though we may have legacy Matlab versions to share upon request.
+The **labs** are all in Python.

 ### Principal Topics